ehrpg/qstar/docs/notes.md

 | Trained         |                     6 |          +1 |
 | Skilled         |                     8 |          +3 |
 | Master (max.
 3) |                    10 |          +6 |

+If the requirement is not met anymore, reduce the skill rank temporarily to the next best valid skill rank that fulfills the requirement.

+<div class="col-layout-start"></div>

 * Might skills
     * Athletics